-Scanwolf Plastic Industries Sdn Bhd ("SPI"), a wholly-owned subsidiary of Scanwolf, is involved in the designing and manufacturing of plastic extrusions and trading of industrial consumables.
+Scanwolf Plastic Industries Sdn Bhd ("SPI"), a whollyowned subsidiary of Scanwolf, is involved in the designing and manufacturing of plastic extrusions and trading of industrial consumables.
 SPI has a manufacturing plant located in Tronoh, Perak.

-Scanwolf Flooring Industries Sdn Bhd ("SFI"), a whollyowned subsidiary of SPI, is involved in the manufacturing of luxury vinyl tiles (LVT) and other flooring products.
+Scanwolf Flooring Industries Sdn.
+Bhd ("SFI"), a wholly-owned subsidiary of SPI, is involved in the manufacturing of luxury vinyl tiles (LVT) and other flooring products.
 SFI is the largest and the only one in Malaysia to manufacture LVT with annual capacity of up to 1.6 million square meters.
 The manufacturing plant is located in Tronoh, Perak.
+During the financial year, SFI expanding the products range into Stone Plastic Composite flooring to cater premium market.